pymupdf/PyMuPDF-Utilities/README.md

 There are nonetheless also other ways to use OCR tools in PyMuPDF scripts.

-There are now two demo examples in the new folder [OCR](https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/OCR) which use Tesseract OCR and `easyocr` respectively.
+There are now two demo examples in the new folder [OCR](https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/OCR) which use MuPDF OCR, Tesseract OCR and `easyocr` respectively.

 ## Advanced TOC Handling
 Handling of table of contents (TOC) has been significantly improved in v1.18.6.
 I have therefore created another new [folder](https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/advanced-toc) dealing specifically with this subject.